-2020 (early August): The most-expensive cars sold at public auction thus far in 2020 are two classic Bugatti Type 55 roadsters and two very special Mustangs.
+2020 (mid-September): The five most-expensive cars sold at public auction thus far in 2020 are all classic Bugattis, including the new marque record holder.

 List of the Top Ten Most-Expensive Cars Sold at Auction in 2020